portworx/px-docs/run-lighthouse.md

 2. Verify that your Docker version is 1.10 or later.

-#### Docker compose method
+#### Step 3: Start PX-Lighthouse with Docker compose

+>**Important:**
+<br/> To get access to Portworx PX-Lighthouse docker repository, contact at 'support@portworx.com'

-We have a developed a docker compose method to bring up on-prem lighthouse with a few easy steps.
-Please skip this section and go to Step 3 if you would like to learn about how to setup each lighthouse component individually so you can customize your configuration according to your needs.
-If you would like to use our compose steps, please read on.
+There is a docker compose file available to bring up on-prem lighthouse with a few easy steps.
+Please skip this section and go to Step 4 if you would like to learn about how to setup each lighthouse component individually so you can customize your configuration according to your needs.

 You can run PX-Lighthouse with [docker-compose](https://docs.docker.com/compose/install/), as follows:

 Note: Use the script below to launch ‘PX-lighthouse, using your own LOCAL_IP

 For **ETCD2**